 # stravalib comes with a nice unit helper utility to do the conversion.

-distance = unithelper.miles(activity.distance)
+= unithelper.miles(activity.distance)

-mileage += round(distance.num, 2) # Rounds to 2 sig figs.
+distance += round(distance.num, 2) # Rounds to 2 sig figs.

-calories += activity.calories
+mileage += activity.calories calories

-There you have it!
-In those two variables–mileage and calories–you have all the data you need to summarize your running workouts for the last week.
+–you have all the data you need to summarize your running workouts for the last week.
 Now we just need to post this information on Twitter!

 Step 3: Create a PyBot